OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/06_0_MakingPredictions_Introduction/MakingPredictions_Introduction.md

 ### Predicted values of Y variables

-To retrieve the predicted values of Y variables we can use the function *SQ_GetYPredPS()*.
+In the same way we could access the predicted Y values inn PLS or OPLS models.
+For this, we can use the function *SQ_GetYPredPS()*.
 This function receives as input parameters:
 - The handle for the predictions.
 - The number of the component in the model we want the results from.
 For an OPLS model, the last predictive component is the only valid one.
 - A *SQ_UnscaledState* handle, *True* if the function will return the y-values in the (unscaled) metric of the dataset.
 If *False*, the returned y-values will be in the scaled and centered metric of the workset.
 - A *SQ_BacktransformedState* handle, *True* if the function will return the y-values in the unscaled untransformed metric of the workset.
 If *False* the returned y-values will be transformed in the same way as the workset.
-- The address of a *SQ_IntVector* handle accounting for a list with the indices of Y columns to use.
-If *NULL* all columns in the model will be used.
+- The address of a *SQ_IntVector* structure pointer to handle the indices of Y variables/columns to predict.
+If we set it to *NULL*, we will predict all variables/columns in the model.
-- The address of a *SQ_VectorData* structure pointer that will be used to handle the predicted Y values.
+- The address of a *SQ_VectorData* structure pointer that will be used to handle the actual predicted Y values.

 For instance, if we want to retrieve a predicted unscaled untransformed Y value using all predicting components and Y columns: